patricksavalle/devops-project-template/README.md

 ### Bugs, defects and problems

-- Defects and bugs can cause problems
+- Errors can cause problems
 - A defect is an error in the specification and a potential problem
 - A bug is an error in the code and a potential problem
-- A problem is an actual misfunctioning caused by a defect or bug
+- A problem is an actual misfunctioning caused by an error